astriaorg/astria/specs/sequencer-app.md

 ```

 `Nonce` is an incrementing value that represents how many transactions have been
-previously submitted by the currently submitting account; thus it starts at 0,
+previously submitted by the transaction signer; thus it starts at 0, and must strictly
-and must strictly increase by 1 for each following transaction.
+increase by 1 for each following transaction.

 The structure of a (signed) transaction is as follows: